-When we started planning our first ski trip to North Carolina (you can see the first part of our trip here and the second part of our trip here) I felt clueless and overwhelmed as to what we’d need in order to stay warm and have fun!
+When we started planning our first ski trip to North Carolina (you can see the first part of our trip here and the second part of our trip here) I felt clueless and overwhelmed as to what we’d need in order to stay warm and have fun in those cold temperatures!

 I’m so thankful for the awesome community I have on Instagram – they came to my rescue and helped me navigate cold weather with kids.
 So today, I’m sharing what I’ve learned about making a ski trip packing list… especially when you’re from a warm climate!